The fire hydrant exercise is a simple yet effective movement targeting the glutes and hip muscles.

 Fire Hydrant Exercise Progressions

-Incorporating fire hydrants into your workout routine can significantly enhance your glute and hip strength, stability, and mobility.
+Incorporating the fire hydrant exercise into your workout routine can significantly enhance your glute and hip strength, stability, and mobility.

 These benefits not only contribute to athletic performance but also support everyday activities and overall lower body health.